Special Educational Needs & Disabilities

 How do we know if SEND Provision is effective?

 The progress of all children is tracked throughout the school through the use of “All About Me” learning portfolios and Early Years Child Development Profiles.
+The accuracy of assessment for children with high level special needs is strengthened by our use of the Department for Education’s Early Years Developmental Journal.
 Key persons update their group’s profiles throughout the year and pass on their assessment data three times (with additional entry data for new children) across the year, so that we can monitor and track the progress and achievement of all our pupils.
 This data is also analysed to ensure that any support or interventions needed are offered promptly.
 In addition, key persons use their knowledge of their key children from observations in both adult-led groups and child-led learning to share any concerns, new strategies or new information with staff during our weekly team briefings.

 When we run special intervention groups for children, such as Early Talk Boost, we collect and assess data from before and after the intervention and then analyse this to evaluate their effectiveness and to decide how best to run interventions in the future.